 Shi et al (2015) Alterations in serotonin, transient receptor potential channels and protease-activated receptors in rats with irritable bowel syndrome attenuated by Shugan decoction.
 Am J Physiol Renal Physiol 21 4852 PMID: 25944998

 Do you know of a great paper that uses RN 1747 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area